Used by landlords nationwide | Georgia-specific | Legally structured

 - Lead-based paint disclosure for properties built before 1978

-- Flood zone disclosure if the property has experienced flooding in the past
+- Flooding disclosure if the property has flooded three times in the past five years

 Compliance Checklist